mdadnanengg/Django/README.md

 1. Django is Free and open-source framework for building web apps with python.
 2. we have simillir frameworks (Flask, Tornado)
 3. Companies using (YouTube, Instagram, Spotify, Dropbox)
-4. Django is batteries included framework it comes with lots of feature out of box so we dont have make it from strach.
+4. Django is batteries included framework it comes with lots of feature out of box so we don't have make it from scratch.
  - The admin side interface
- - Object-relational mappper (ORM)
+ - Object-relational mapper (ORM)
  - Authentication
  - Caching
 6. Django work on MVT (Model View Template) Similar to MVC.